Presbyterian Church (USA): Structure

-These layoffs were intended to "help us be more nimble in responding to the ongoing shifts in the world and in the church while continuing to foster deeper and broader relationships with faith communities worldwide," based on "forecasting with the help of actuarial consultants for five years" to prevent "a bigger crisis in the near future".
-PC(USA) faces a backlash over the layoffs from critics who note that the 2024 General Assembly called for retaining mission co-workers and funded their budget at 60.
-On February 7, the Rev. Mienda Uriarte, director of World Mission, explained that "the redesign aims to harmonize compensation and eliminate perceived inequity, thereby enhancing our organizational coherence and employee morale."

-Previously, the General Assembly had elected the executive director of the Presbyterian Mission Agency, as the top administrator overseeing the mission work of the PC(USA).
+Prior to unification of PMA and OGA, the General Assembly had elected the executive director of the Presbyterian Mission Agency, as the top administrator overseeing the mission work of the PC(USA).
 Past Executive Director of the PMA is Ruling Elder Linda Bryant Valentine(2006–2015), and Interim RE Tony De La Rosa.
 Elected in 2018 is Teaching Elder Diane Givens Moffett (2018–2024).

 The General Assembly Permanent Judicial Commission (GAPJC) is the highest Church court of the denomination.
 It is composed of one member elected by the General Assembly from each of its constituent synods (16).
 It has ultimate appellate jurisdiction over all Synod Permanent Judicial Commission cases involving issues of Church Constitution, and original jurisdiction over a small range of cases.
 The General Assembly Permanent Judicial Commission issues Authoritative Interpretations of The Constitution of the Presbyterian Church (USA) through its decisions.

+Unification of PMA and OGA

+The Unification Commission (UC) is overseeing unification of OGA and PMA in a multi-year process intended to achieve financial sustainability and unified missional strategies, that was planned to take effect in summer of 2025, and subsequently slated for the week of November 17, 2025.
+In July 2025, the Rev. Dr. Felipe Martínez, UC Co-moderator, seemed confident about meeting the hard deadline of February 22, 2026, but in December 2025, he seemed less so, saying unification is not a project with a quick deadline.
+As of the December 2025 UC meeting, work on unification is said to be continuing.
+An outside facilitator was engaged to do grief work during an all-staff gathering in January 2026.

+In March 2024, the former OGA Communications Director was named PCUSA Communications Director and the former PMA Communications Director was named PMA Vision Integration & Constituent Service Manager.
+No communications staff positions were cut at the time of this pilot reorganization, but four communications positions were cut 8 months later.

+The 2025 and 2026 budgets (page 18), approved by GA in July 2024, fund the office of the PMA Executive Director at $4,524,347 and $4,613,383, respectively.
+However, the role of PMA President and Executive Director was phased out, effective October 10–31, 2024, with both PMA and OGA staff now reporting to the Rev. Jihyun Oh, who has been named as Stated Clerk of the General Assembly and Executive Director of the Interim Unified Agency (IUA).

+The Committee on the Office of the General Assembly (COGA) had oversight over the Stated Clerk and OGA, but COGA was dissolved on December 31, 2024, with UC taking over their responsibilities.

+The Presbyterian Mission Agency Board (PMAB) (formerly General Assembly Mission Council) was also dissolved as of December 31, 2024, by the UC on August 16.